Scaling and Analytical Approximation of Porous Electrode Theory for Reaction-limited Batteries: Appendix

 where the concentration scale is $c_{s,max}$, some process timescale $t_p$ and charge transfer current is scaled by $j_0$.

 Next, the scaled electrolyte species balance equation in the liquid phase is derived as,

-where electrolyte concentration scale is $c_l^0$, the voltage scale is $\phi_{\text{ref}}$ and length scale is electrode thickness $L$.
+where electrolyte concentration scale is $c_l^0$, the voltage scale is $\phi_{\text{ref}}$ and length scale is electrode thickness $L$. $\tilde{\tau}_L = L^2/D_{\text{eff}}t_p$ is the timescale of Li-ion diffusion in the electrolyte scaled by the process time.
 Note that an additional capacitive term was introduced to account for any double layer effect which may be significant in related systems like supercapacitors.

 Finally, the scaled charge balance equations in the conducting phase and electrolyte phases are derived.
 For the solid phase,

 where $\sigma_e$ is the nominal effective conductivity of the conductive backbone.
 For the ionically conducting liquid phase,